etc1290/Stembase/log.md

 		-- finished
 	4. Arrange fs-path to the bottom by flexbox
 		-- finished
+	5. Remove the dependency of glob module
+		-- finished
 	# Fixed
 	1. Fix the bug that all submenu functions of contextmenu are passive -- finished
+	# Bugged
+	1. Found bug that drag same data to group may cause duplicate expand -- processing
 ---
 	## 2023.05.04		version 0.5.8.1
 	-- Rewrite function